andreypopp/backbone.viewdsl/README.md

 of the prefix will be converted to camelCase so `view-some-param` becomes `someParam`.

+There's also special attribute `view-id` — it instructs template processor to store instantiated view in an attribute of the parent view.
+The `view-id` value becomes the name of the attribute.

 ## String and DOM node values interpolation

 You can insert arbitrary strings, DOM nodes or jQuery elements into template: